reidgs/TerraBot/README.md

 may be malicious and cause the sensor data and actuator commands to be corrupted in various ways before being sent on to the agent node.

 #### Command Line Arguments ####
-The following command line arguments are avaiable when running TerraBot.py:
+The following command line arguments are available when running TerraBot.py:
 ```
   -h (--help): show help message and exit
   -v (--verbose): print more messages describing the workings of the system
   -l (--log): log all message traffic (in an auto-generated subdirectory of Log)
-  -m (--mode) serial | sim : mode to run in (default is serial)
+  -m (--mode) serial | sim : mode to run in (default is serial on the real greenhouse, sim is simulator)
   -g (--graphics): Show graphical representation of simulation (only in sim mode)
   -s (--speedup) <value>: Increase simulated time (only in sim mode; automatically decreases speedup when fans or pump are on)
   -b (--baseline) <text file>: Initial clock time, sensor, and actuator values (only in sim mode)